 Russia can be an extremely challenging place, and many times creates severe frustration.
-However, it is also an extremely rewarding place to live, work, or intern for a few months.
-Before embarking, get to know the country and you will be on your way to overcoming any challenge ahead.
+However, interning abroad in Russia is also extremely rewarding.
+Before embarking on an internship in Russia, get to know the country and you will be on your way to overcoming any challenges ahead.

 If the cold doesn’t shock you, the culture might.

 Russia is a particularly hard culture to deal with at times, mostly because of its climate.
-Winter can be quite daunting, as, for example, during the month of November in Saint Petersburg it is more than likely that one will see only a few hours of sunlight.
+Winter can be quite daunting, as, for example, if you are interning in Saint Petersburg during November it is more than likely that one will see only a few hours of sunlight.
 January and February will be intensely cold, yet sunny, and March will be rainy and muddy, all the time.
-For many individuals, this type of weather pattern can easily set off depression, an intense case of homesickness, and a possible despise of Russia.
+For many individuals, this type of weather pattern can easily set off depression, an intense case of homesickness, and a possible despising of Russia.